-How to – DIY Area Rugs
+How to Make a DIY Rug

-This rope swirl tapestry rug from the blog at ‘Free People‘ is one of the most unique we’ve seen!
+This rope swirl tapestry pom pom rug from the blog at ‘Free People‘ is one of the most unique we’ve seen!
 This is true art, and the perfect DIY rug project for someone who loves crafting and sewing, to be able to show off their talent.
 This would make an AMAZING wedding present for someone!
 (Ok, maybe tone down the color choices?
 Or maybe not!)

-Love this pom pom rug from ‘Pippa Patchwork‘!
-It looks so cute and cozy, you just want to cuddle your toes into these type of DIY area rugs.
+Love this DIY pom pom rug from ‘Pippa Patchwork‘!
+It looks so cute and cozy, you just want to cuddle your toes into these type of rugs.
 She admits it’s time consuming, and so it’s probably a great “sewing bag” project that you pull out every night in front of the tv.
 I’d love it in either pale pink or yellow for a nursery!

-From ‘Viva le Jar‘, make your own rug loom and turn out this gorgeous DIY rug!
+From ‘Viva le Jar‘, make your own rug loom and turn out this gorgeous area rug!
 This is the same idea as those potholder looms you buy as kid’s craft kits.
 But with a grown up result!

 Remember latch hook rugs?
-The original DIY area rugs!
+The original DIY rugs!
 I was always making ones of animals… well, in the likeness of animals, to be clear.
 Cats, horses, dogs.
 I always thought I would hang them on the wall, but it seems they never got there.
 (Thank goodness, but to be fair, I was 10.)
-This version of a DIY latch hook rug is made with old t-shirts instead of yarn, and are perfect for warming up those cold floors!
+This version of a DIY latch hook rug is made with old t-shirts instead of yarn, and is perfect for warming up those cold floors!
 From ‘Xoelle‘.

-From ‘Yes, I Made That‘, this DIY felted stone rug is elegant, and looks like it could grace any upscale home.
+From ‘Yes, I Made That‘, this felted stone DIY rug is elegant, and looks like it could grace any upscale home.
 I’ve seen area rugs just like this sell in modern furniture stores for thousands… (Ok, they were a bit bigger.
 But still.)

 Finally , if the felty, fuzzy and fabulous wasn’t enough, this coffee bag DIY rug tutorial from ‘Maiden Jane‘ is a throw rug just right for adding a conversation piece to your room!

-Note: This post has been refreshed with updated projects.Image Credits: Conversation Pieces, Free People, Pippa Patchwork, House that Lars Built, A Beautiful Mess, Viva le Jar, Xoelle, Yes, I Made That, Maiden Jane
+Image Credits: Paper and Stitch, The Sorry Girls, The Handyman's Daughter, Tinker About, Fall for DIY, Conversation Pieces, Free People, Pippa Patchwork, House that Lars Built, A Beautiful Mess, Viva le Jar, Xoelle, Yes, I Made That, Maiden Jane